costajob/app-servers/README.md

 The idea behind this repository is to benchmark different languages implementation of HTTP server by relying on their standard library (when possible).

 ### Hello World
-The *application* i tested is barely minimal: it is the HTTP version of the *Hello World* example.
+The *application* i tested is minimal: the HTTP version of the *Hello World* example.
 This approach allows including languages i barely know, since it is pretty easy to find such implementation online.
 If you're looking for more complex examples, you will have better luck with the [TechEmpower benchmarks](https://www.techempower.com/benchmarks/).